Yemeni crisis: Post-coup developments

 Reactions to the Houthi takeover were broadly negative, with the Arab League, Gulf Cooperation Council, United Nations, and United States refusing to recognise the "constitutional declaration" and several governorates rejecting the Houthis' authority.
 With most political parties criticising the coup, Jamal Benomar, the UN envoy to Yemen, announced a resumption of national talks over the future of Yemen on 8 February.
 Benomar said the Houthis had agreed to participate in the talks.
 UN Secretary-General Ban Ki-moon called for Hadi to be reinstated as president.

 The Houthis and other factions reached a tentative agreement, announced on 20 February, to keep the House of Representatives in place despite the "constitutional declaration" dissolving it two weeks prior.
 The agreement also stipulated that a "people's transitional council" would be established to represent southerners, women, youth, and other political minorities.
 The next day, Hadi traveled to Aden, where he said all Houthi-directed actions since 21 September 2014 were invalid, and condemned the coup d'état.

 Civil war erupts

 Fighting broke out over Aden International Airport on 19 March, with special forces loyal to ex-president Ali Abdullah Saleh attempting to seize the airport before they were defeated by troops and militiamen under orders from the Hadi administration.
-The following day, in an apparently unrelated incident, four suicide bombers detonated themselves in Sana'a mosques packed with Houthi congregants, killing at least 142.
+The following day, in an apparently unrelated incident, four suicide bombers detonated themselves in Sanaa mosques packed with Houthi congregants, killing at least 142.
 The Sunni Islamist group Islamic State of Iraq and the Levant's Yemen branch claimed responsibility.

-Hadi declared Aden to be Yemen's temporary capital on 21 March while Sana'a remains under Houthi control.
+Hadi declared Aden to be Yemen's temporary capital on 21 March while Sanaa remains under Houthi control.
 The next day, Houthi forces advanced toward Aden, capturing key parts of Yemen's third-largest city, Taiz.
 They consolidated their grip on much of the south and seized much of Aden itself by early April.